qgis/QGIS-Documentation/source/docs/training_manual/forestry/map_georeferencing.rst

 |IC|
 -------------------------------------------------------------------------------

-You have now georeferencing a paper map, making it possible to use it as a map layer in QGIS.
+You have now georeferenced a paper map, making it possible to use it as a map layer in QGIS.

 |WN|